ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 Kitty’s Special Tip: However, I have learned that there is a way to gain access to the Royal Enclosures – for a price.
 Apparently, anyone who books a meal at one of the upscale restaurants located within the Royal Enclosure will have a ticket/access included.

-This will set you back around GBP700 and up per person per day and you do have to book far in advance.
+This will set you back around GBP900 and up per person per day and you do have to book far in advance for good availability.
 You can find the offers on the official website.
 Unfortunately for solo travelers, it looks like you have to at a minimum book (and pay) a table for two guests.
 But if you decide the experience is worth it for you – go for it!

 Map of Royal Ascot Setup